colonyengine/colony/devref/DEVREF-lexicon.md

 transformed (often during macro processing) into another form--usually Common Lisp, and often then compiled.
 Many *appdev* APIs are in the form of *dsls*.
 The engine has a lot of *dsls* both internal and *appdev* facing.
-A lot of care goes into constructing optimal *dsl* syntax and meaning.
-It is the data driven means by which the *appdev* declares much of the behaviour and asset need of the *app*.
+A lot of care goes into constructing useful *dsl* syntax and meaning.
+It is the data driven means by which the *appdev* declares much of the behaviour and asset needs of the *app*.
 The engine's duty is to bend these data driven specifications into efficient in memory data structures to reduce resource needs to execute the *app* and to ensure that *ADAPI* *dsls* slowly change to preserve backwards compatibility.
+Please note: An *ADAPI* *dsl* is often used at toplevel in the *app*'s source code but usually can also be used as a shorthand in the *appdev* code itself to construct *unregistered* in-memory data structures without having to call the entire detailed *programmatic API*.
+It is often true that a *dsl* expands into its specific *programmatic API*.

     - **asset dsl**: *ADAPI* An asset description language which indicates where to find (on disk, or network servers, etc) assets like images, audio